So Far from the Bamboo Grove: Other schools

 Even prior to the Dover-Sherborn Middle School's decision to suspend the book, there have been other challenges tracked by the American Library Association, some of which have been successful in removing the book from the curriculum and reading lists.
 Rye Country Day School in New York had acted swiftly by banning the book in September, 2006.

 One Catholic school and one private school, both in Massachusetts removed the book from their curricula in 2007.
 A teacher at the latter (Note: Friends Academy, North Dartmouth, Massachusetts.) wrote an opinion on the book which appeared in The English Journal.

 The school board of Montgomery County, Maryland struck the book off its recommended list in March 2007.

 Watkins' response

 Watkins said that she had no intention of disregarding the history of Korea and apologized for any hard feelings felt by Korean readers.
 She stated her intention was to portray her childhood experiences in a softer way for young readers, and denied the accusations made by the Korean newspapers.

-Historical inaccuracies
+Unreliable historical facts

 The Korean media has characterized her book as "autobiographical fiction".
-It has believed there are several points of historical inaccuracies in her account.
+It has believed there are several unreliable points in her account.
 Certain "Korean historians" (unspecified) charge that some of her narrated incidents are imagined.
 However, the author insists she wrote her experience as she remembered it.